 U.S. PIRG has published a series of reports on the dramatic changes underway in how Americans travel.
 The reports cover the causes, consequences and policy implications from different generational perspectives, different levels of government and covering the particular roles of technologies and universities.
-Research by our Wisconsin affiliate, WISPIRG, has meanwhile led the way in showing how billions in recent and proposed highway-expansion projects don’t make sense in light of prevailing travel trends.
+Our research has led the way in showing how billions in recent and proposed highway-expansion projects don’t make sense in light of prevailing travel trends.

 Transportation and the New Generation: Why Young People Are Driving Less and What It Means for Transportation Policy, documents the dramatic decline of driving among Millennials since the middle of last decade as the leading edge of a broader decline in American driving.

 Your donation supports U.S. PIRG’s work to stand up for consumers on the issues that matter, especially when powerful interests are blocking progress.